HumphreyDulo/SafariStay-A-web-app-for-searching-acommodation-in-Kenya/README.md

 ```

-### Setting up the Database Environment
+### Setting up the Environment

-1. Start the Apache and MySQL services in XAMPP control panel.
+Start the Apache and MySQL services in XAMPP control panel.

 ### Clone the Repository
 1. Open your terminal or command prompt.